 ABOUT CENTRAL HARLEM SENIOR CITIZENS' CENTERS, INC.

-Central Harlem Senior Citizens' Center Coalition, Inc. (CHSCC) was founded in 1973 by a small group of local church and social leaders, and well-known Harlem activists; their names: Rev. Emerson J. Moore, Ms. Elois Banks, Ms. Delores Grier, Rev. George W. McMurray, Mrs. Alberta Barnes and Mrs. Elaine Marius.
+Central Harlem Senior Citizens' Centers, Inc. (CHSCC) was founded in 1973 by a small group of local church and social leaders, and well-known Harlem activists; their names: Rev. Emerson J. Moore, Ms. Elois Banks, Ms. Delores Grier, Rev. George W. McMurray, Mrs. Alberta Barnes and Mrs. Elaine Marius.

 Successful in advocating for public funding toward the creation of new senior center nutrition sites in under and unserved communities, CHSCC was a catalyst which precipitated the creation of a community based service model; that standard became the blueprint for the expansion of services for seniors living in these communities, a model which has been replicated citywide.